jariivanoff/HomeAssistantPublic/README.md

 # HomeAssistantPublic
-My Homeassistant hacks and automations
+My Homeassistant hacks and automations, and other useful configuration.